The Grants Review and Awards Committee

 As well as performing clinical duties, Dr Arnold coordinates a research team of ophthalmologists, orthoptists, and registered nurses that conducts numerous ongoing international and local clinical trials.
 Her main research focus is the development of new treatments for age-related macular degeneration (AMD), diabetic macular oedema (DMO), and retinal vein occlusion.
 Indeed, Dr Arnold was involved in the revolutionary work carried out in recent years to improve the diagnosis and management of AMD.

 Dr Arnold has numerous publications and is a member of the Macula Society.
-In 2012, she became the Co-chair of the Grants Review and Awards Committee for the Bayer Global Ophthalmology Awards Program.
+In 2012, she became the co-chair of the GRAC for Bayer's GOAP, alongside Professor Quan Dong Nguyen.

 Professor Nguyen received his bachelor and Master of Science degree in molecular biophysics and biochemistry from Yale University, Connecticut.
 Subsequently, Professor Nguyen earned his medical degree at the University of Pennsylvania School of Medicine in Philadelphia.
 In addition, Professor Nguyen has completed an internship in Internal Medicine at the at the Massachusetts General Hospital, Harvard Medical School, Massachusetts; a residency in ophthalmology at the Massachusetts Eye and Ear Infirmary, Harvard Medical School, Massachusetts; as well as fellowships in immunology and uveitis at the Massachusetts Eye and Ear Infirmary; ocular immunology at the Johns Hopkins Wilmer Eye Institute in Baltimore, Maryland; and medical and surgical retina at the Schepens Eye Research Institute and Massachusetts Eye and Ear Infirmary.